 3. Mongolian BBQ Sauce

 Mongolian barbecue sauce is the secret to the delicious Mongolian grill – it has the perfect balance between savory and sweet flavor.
-It can be used during the cooking and for dipping once the food is cooked.
+It can be used during cooking and for dipping once the food is cooked.
 You can buy some ready-made sauce such as Mongolian Stir Fry Sauce from an Asian grocery store, but I highly recommend making your own.

 Homemade Mongolian BBQ sauce takes a few simple ingredients to put together, and it’s so addictive!